 If these properties scatter all wavelengths evenly–a rainbow-buster–the result is what people see as white.
 This is what Marjory and I, along with our friend Tom, beheld after climbing Buffalo Mountain in a sprinkle of rain.
 No amazing vista in the fog, not even a horizon, just the hint of crags and a mysterious presence.
 White can be welcome: one chilly autumn day at the Community Market, McCabe Coolidge took a break from his pottery display to stand in a slice of sunshine, his gleaming apron making him look healthier after his long recovery from Lyme Disease.

 Color as the source of fun?
 Once a family was washing cars behind a gas station to pay for a deceased member’s funeral expenses.
 The main scrubber wore a T-shirt that bragged “Redneck of the Year.”
 No argument from his cigarette as it poked over over belly and beard.
 “Seems that since you’re the redneck,” I observed in a friendly tone, “you only wash red cars” (mine being the second).
 “We take ’em all,” he replied as his relatives laughed at our exchange.
-At the Post Office a station wagon bore the license plate “Antique”–the car’s red-turned to sickly-maroon bandaged here and there with yellow.
-The man sitting behind the wheel nodded in agreement when I said, “A little work and it’ll be as good as old.”
+At the Post Office a station wagon bore the license plate “ANTIQUE.”
+The Oldsmobile’s red paint had turned sickly pale and bore orange rust-blotches here and there.
+The man sitting behind the wheel nodded when I said, “A little work and it’ll be as good as old.”

 The three-in-one Stoplight.
 One lens that beckons Jay Gatsby across the lake.
 Another is as lavish-lipstick red as the smile I got from under a mask (at Mardi Gras fund-raiser for Blue Mountain School).
 The ripens from a primary yellow back to green in three or four seconds.
 A related color, orange.
 About the time of an equinox, waiting uphill at The Stoplight on E. Main, I had to look away from the blazing sunset reflected in plate-glass to my left.